-The windmill which graces town—the Cape’s oldest—was built in Plymouth in 1688, re-built in Truro and ultimately moved to its present location in 1808.
-Each fall, it serves as the centerpiece to the town's Eastham Windmill Weekend tradition.
+Eastham is home to the Cape’s oldest working historical windmill, built in Plymouth in 1680 and ultimately moved to Eastham in 1793.
+Each fall, the historic windmill serves as the centerpiece to the town's Eastham Windmill Weekend tradition.

 Today’s Eastham—a compact town three miles wide from bay to ocean and six miles long—comprises Eastham and North Eastham.
-Along the Atlantic coast, Nauset Light and Coast Guard Beaches dominate Eastham’s shoreline.
-Cape Cod National Seashore’s Salt Pond Visitors’ Center, just off Route 6 at Salt Pond, welcomes nearly 4 million visitors annually, preparing them for what they will experience once inside the Seashore—superb beaches, great dunes, swamps and marshes, wetlands, grasslands and a tremendous diversity of flora and fauna.
+The town is often referred to as the gateway to the Cape Cod National Seashore; the Salt Pond Visitors’ Center in Eastham welcomes visitors, preparing them for what they will experience in the National Park—majestic dunes, cedar swamp trails and marsh vistas, wetlands, grasslands and a tremendous diversity of flora and fauna.

 Find more information on Eastham through the Eastham Chamber of Commerce.